exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 ## Step 11: add .meta/config.json:

-This file contains meta information on the exercise, which currently only includes the exercise's contributors ([example][meta-config-json]).
+This file contains meta information on the exercise, which currently includes the exercise's contributors, source, and language version requirements ([example][meta-config-json]).

 ## Inspiration